More than 140 aircraft from 12 NATO countries participated in Ramstein Flag Exercise in Greece

 NATO’s Ramstein Flag exercise demonstrated the Alliances’s “resolve, commitment, and ability to deter potential adversaries and defend the Alliance through highly sophisticated multi-domain operations,” the NATO statement highlighted.

-According to the NATO Allied Air Command statement, achieving and maintaining air superiority in potential conflicts is the primary goal of NATO’s Allied Air Command and Allied Air Forces across all contested areas of operation.
+The statement highlighted that achieving and maintaining air superiority in potential conflicts is the primary goal of NATO’s Allied Air Command and Allied Air Forces across all contested areas of operation.
 The Alliance’s superiority is challenged by enemy interference, such as air or missile threats targeting NATO aircraft, the statement added.

 Additionally, threats to forward air bases from cruise and ballistic missiles can create anti-access conditions, denying Allied aircraft entry and establishing no-fly zones.
 NATO Allies are employing Counter-Anti-Access/Area Denial (C-A2/AD) measures to neutralize adversary military infrastructure, deter threats, and eliminate restrictions on the movement of friendly forces within a given region, the NATO AIRCOM noted.